Sir John Monash, Personal Files Book 15, 10 May - 9 June 1917, Part 4

 Machine gun detachments to enfilade the enemy's trench

-and xxxxxx compete with hie machine guns
+and xxxxxx compete with his machine guns.

 task.

-(j) if the various steps already suggested above are taken at
+(j) If the various steps already suggested above are taken at

 once it should be possible in a short time to strengthen the